This year's most Googled nutrition questions answered

 Our gut health and probiotics, such as Gut Works, the acclaimed pre & probiotic with 50bn CFU, can be vital to our brain health, focus, concentration and mental performance, our energy and our ability to fight fatigue, our immunity, skin health and much more.

 You may also enjoy 'Why your gut is your second brain'.

 3. "What does calorie deficit mean?"

 When you’re in a state of calorie deficit, your body is burning more calories than is being consumed by eating or drinking.
-The calorie deficit happens when you eat fewer calories in the day and/or burn more calories in the day through exercise.
-The greater the deficit, the more calories you burn.
+A calorie deficit occurs when you eat fewer calories in the day and/or you burn more calories in the day through exercise than you consume.

 If you are trying to lose weight, you can calculate the number of calories you need to consume or burn in order to reach your weight loss goal.
 Plug your stats into an online Basal Metabolic Rate (BMR) calculator which will tell you the amount of energy (calories) you need when you’re at rest with no form of activity.

-Fats are an important part of the diet as they provide you with energy and help carry fat-soluble vitamins around your body.
-Fat soluble vitamins include Vitamins A, D, E and K.
+Healthy fats are an important part of your diet as they provide you with energy and help carry fat-soluble vitamins around your body, including Vitamin A, Vitamin D, Vitamin E and Vitamin K and many others!

-Ensure you get around 20-25% of your energy intake from polyunsaturated fats found in soya, sunflower and sesame oils, or monounsaturated fats found in olive oil (the healthy kind of fats).
+Ensure you get around 20-25% of your energy intake from poly-unsaturated fats which are found in soya, sunflower and sesame oils, or mono-unsaturated fats which can be found in olive oil (the healthy kind of fats).
 You may also enjoy 'The proven health benefits of soya'.

-And make sure you get less than 10% of saturated fats which are found typically in meat, dairy products, processed foods like cakes and biscuits, bacon, sausages and cured meats.
+Make sure you get less than 10% from saturated fats which are found typically in meat, dairy products, processed foods like cakes and biscuits, bacon, sausages and cured meats.